Touch Me (arcade game): History

 Touch Me was first released as an arcade game in 1974 by Atari.
 The arcade version was housed in a short arcade cabinet and had four large circular buttons of the same color.
 The player was allowed to make three mistakes before the game ended.
 The arcade game found itself competing for attention in arcades with the latest pinball machines and video games of the day; it was not very successful.

 In 1977, Ralph Baer saw potential in the "Simon Says" concept behind the Touch Me game.
 He copied Atari's game, adding colored buttons and musical sound effects, and created the Simon handheld game, which became a major success.

 Seeing this, Atari sought to capitalize on the success of Simon and released their own handheld version of Touch Me in 1978.

-An emulated handheld version of Touch Me was included in the 2022 compilation Atari 50: the Anniversary Celebration.
+An emulated handheld version of Touch Me was included in the 2022 compilation Atari 50.